1923 WAAA Championships

-The 1923 WAAA Championships were the first national track and field championships for women in the UK.
-The tournament was held on 18 August 1923 at the Oxo Sport Grounds in London, United Kingdom.
+The 1923 WAAA Championships were the first national track and field championships for women in the United Kingdom.
+The tournament was held on 18 August 1923, at the Oxo Sport Grounds in Downham, Lewisham in South London.

 Background

-After the successful first 1922 Women's World Games in Paris and the three Women's Olympiads (1921 Women's Olympiad, 1922 Women's Olympiad and 1923 Women's World Games) in Monaco the interest for women's sports also grew internationally.
-In 1922 the "Women's Amateur Athletic Association" (WAAA) was founded in the UK, that year several ”national” women’s track meet were held.
+After the successful first 1922 Women's World Games in Paris and the three Women's Olympiads (1921 Women's Olympiad, 1922 Women's Olympiad and 1923 Women's World Games) in Monaco, the interest for women's sports also grew internationally.
+In 1922 the Women's Amateur Athletic Association (WAAA) was founded and that year several national women's track meets were held.

-In 1923 the WAAA now organised the first official British women championships in track and field (WAAA Championships).
-In the US the "Amateur Athletic Union" (AAU) sponsored the first national championship for women in track and field on 29 September 1923.

-Events

-The meet was held on 18 August at the Oxo Sport Grounds in Downham, Bromley in South London.